meker12/commerce-channels.en/help/channel-manager/manage-orders.md

   ![Order Detail ordered item status history [!DNL Walmart Marketplace] orders](assets/order-detail-status-history.png)

- View item invoice and refund details by selecting the [!UICONTROLInvoice and Credit Memo options from the navigation menu.
+ View item invoice and refund details by selecting the [!UICONTROL Invoice] and [!UICONTROL Credit Memo] options from the navigation menu.
 You can also access the Credit Memo directly from the [[!UICONTROL Returns]](return-refund-orders.md) dashboard in your sales channel store.